kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    because they often *weren't good at Mathematics*.
 I had made a conscious decision, in *spite of* being good at sciences, to move away from it, because engineering in my country was basically a left- over system from the days of British-colonialism and had zero inventiveness or room for creativity.
+ - I remember my dad having a conversation with me years ago, telling me "Physics, Maths..Art...that's perfect for Architecture.
+Are you sure you don't want to study that?".
+I guess they thought I was flushing down all the hard work I had put into learning Newtonian Physics and all that.
+But when I came to the US, people were continuously astounded that I'd do well at Mathematics.
+Doesn't everyone?, I thought.
+ - A senior girl in high school was also writing a newspaper arcticle and because I typed quickly, I was asked to transcribe.
+She said the word "juxtaposed", and I didn't know what it meant or how to spell it.
+   She looked at me and said "Let me guess..sciences, huh".
+I remember feeling stupid; here was this school treating us like we were *special* because we were in *the smart class* ie the sciences, but yet I didn't know this word.
+I was missing out on a lot, I thought.
+Maybe that's part of why I took the shift.

 ## ...Putting in Extra work...
- - My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A in Mathematics.
+ - But I missed Integrals.
+My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A in Mathematics.
 At the end of the day, no one knew the difference.
 All they saw was my grade, but I had to bust my butt for it because I was behind.
 I think about moments like that when I feel stupid again; when I feel behind.
 I've *done* this before, I can do it again.
 Even if